Menu

 • Failure to do your job or one that you are similarly qualified to do

-Dentists sickness insurance that provides cover if you are unable to do your actual job is always going to be the most expensive cover, unlike being unable to do any job.
+Dentists sickness insurance that provides cover if you cannot do your actual job will always be the most expensive cover, unlike being unable to do any job.

 Specific policies will make what is known as a proportionate payment.
 It will top up earnings if you return to full-time employment but in a lower-paid job.